 B.A.Malaws, RCAHMW, 29 August 2006

-To give you a taste of the type of information we are seeking, please view below a few photos of old Rhewl – one from the 19th century of Rhewl Station.
-This is a delightful photo of (presumably)the Station Master, Porter and Gardner with a passenger – this photo was acquired from the Clwyd Record Office.
+A Photo from the 19th century of Rhewl Station.
+This is a delightful scene of (presumably)the Station Master, Porter and Gardner with a passenger – this photo was acquired from the Clwyd Record Office.

 The second is a post card containing of a view of Rhewl from the station Bridge in 1945 – we are grateful to Thomas Burton Jones originally from Tyddyn isa but now living in the Midlands – the postcard was sent to his late mother Mrs Rosina Jones whilst in hospital.
 The building in the centre of the photo is Ty Isa Farm with Rhewl Shop and the Grove just behind